On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Introduction

 \section{Introduction}

 Magnetohydrodynamics (MHD) is essential for describing the macroscopic dynamics of laboratory, space, and astrophysical plasmas.
-As the nonlinearity of the MHD equations may lead to discontinuous solutions, shock-capturing schemes are indispensable to numerical simulations for compressible MHD.
+Because the MHD equations are nonlinear, discontinuous solutions may arise; shock-capturing schemes are indispensable for numerical simulations of compressible MHD.
 Among all shock-capturing schemes, Godunov-type schemes \cite{Godunov1959}, which utilise approximate solutions to Riemann problems, i.e., approximate Riemann solvers, are particularly popular for their accuracy, robustness, and efficiency.
 One may refer to Ref.~\cite{Toro2009} for a comprehensive introduction to such schemes for solving hydrodynamics (HD) equations.
-Solving an MHD Riemann problem is, however, more complex and challenging.
+Solving an MHD Riemann problem, however, is more complex and challenging.

-While not being inclusive, several important issues make solving MHD equations relatively challenging.
-First of all, compared to the HD equations, the three-dimensional MHD equations include eight equations, leading to more wave structures in the Riemann problem \cite{DAI1994} (Fig.~\ref{fig:MHD_modes}, details further explained later).
+While not being inclusive, several typical issues make solving MHD equations relatively challenging.
+Firstly, compared to the HD equations, the three-dimensional MHD equations comprise eight equations, resulting in more complex wave structures in the Riemann problem \cite{DAI1994} (Fig.~\ref{fig:MHD_modes}, further discussed later).
 Moreover, ensuring $\nabla\cdot\mathbf{B}\equiv 0$ (zero divergence) constraint in multi-dimensional MHD simulations is crucial, as the $\nabla \cdot\mathbf{B}$ error may cause nonphysical phenomena and even crash numerical simulations \citep{Brackbill_1980}.
 However, ensuring the zero divergence constraint is not a trivial task \cite{Toth_2000,Dedner_2002}.
-Last but not least, the positivity of scalar variables, including density, pressure, and internal energy, is challenging to preserve \cite{Wu_2018}, especially when plasma $\beta$ is low \cite{Wang2025}, which means that the ratio of gas pressure to magnetic pressure is small.
-These issues must be carefully treated for accurate and robust numerical simulations of phenomena (mainly) driven by magnetic fields.
+Last but not least, the positivity of scalar variables, including density, pressure, and internal energy, is challenging to preserve \cite{Wu_2018}, especially when plasma $\beta$ is low \cite{Wang2025}, which means that the ratio of gas pressure to magnetic pressure is small. {We should also note that these issues are not isolated.
+For example, positivity-preservation is already essential when designing an HD Riemann solver \cite{EINFELDT1991,Batten_1997,Gallice2003}, but the $\nabla \cdot\mathbf{B}$ error makes this issue more challenging for MHD Riemann solvers.} Overall, these issues must be carefully treated for accurate and robust numerical simulations of phenomena (mainly) driven by magnetic fields.
 Note that the divergence constraint is not fundamental to the design of MHD Riemann solvers, and thus, it is only discussed to the extent necessary for this work.